Skip to content

 just check-code check-format

-# run all the check tasks in the module
+# Run all validation tasks defined in the 'check' meta-task

 just check